 Many people who wonder whether termites bite may also wonder, Can termites make you sick?
 As with the previous question, the answer is a bit complicated.

 Since termites are not known to bite humans, they are also not known to be disease vectors (most insects that are vectors of disease transmit illnesses through bites).
-Having termites present in your home or elsewhere on your property, however, can affect your health in a variety of ways.
-One primary way is that termites attract mold.
+However, termites in your home or elsewhere on your property can affect your health in various ways.
+One primary method is that termites attract mold.
 Their feeding activity causes wood to decompose, and decomposing wood is vulnerable to mold growth.
-If there is mold growing inside your walls, ceilings or attic, that could cause allergies and other health issues for anyone living in the home.
+If mold grows inside your walls, ceilings, or attic, that could cause allergies and other health issues for anyone living in the home.

 Health Problems Caused By Termites

-As previously discussed, termites can cause health problems for humans by making their homes vulnerable to mold growth within the walls, ceilings and attics.
-Another way in which the presence of termites can indirectly cause health problems for people is through contact with different treatments some homeowners choose to use in trying to rid their properties of termites.
+As previously discussed, termites can cause human health problems by making their homes vulnerable to mold growth within the walls, ceilings, and attics.
+Another way termites can indirectly cause health problems for people is through contact with different treatments some homeowners choose to use in trying to rid their properties of termites.

-If you have a termite infestation on your hands, it may be tempting to take a DIY approach, heading to your nearest home improvement store and purchasing a termite control product so you can deal with the problem yourself.
-The trouble with this approach is that any product formulated to eliminate termites or other pests can contain ingredients that can have an adverse impact on both people and pets.
-Rather than trying to diagnose and treat a termite problem yourself, it is a better idea to call in a professional pest management company that can properly assess the situation and administer chemicals safely.
+If you have a termite infestation, it may be tempting to take a DIY approach, heading to your nearest home improvement store and purchasing a termite control product so you can deal with the problem yourself.
+The trouble with this approach is that any product formulated to eliminate termites or other pests can contain ingredients that can hurt people and pets.
+Rather than trying to diagnose and treat a termite problem yourself, it is better to call in a professional pest management company that can adequately assess the situation and safely administer chemicals.

-Another way that termites can affect people’s health is by feeding on wooden steps, flooring and other structures that become so weakened by termite activity that people wind up getting injured when the structure breaks.
-Termites are a “silent enemy” of sorts, since they live and feed mostly in darkness, actually inside the wood, well away from human eyes.
-They can do a lot of damage before homeowners are even aware of their presence, and people can be seriously injured when an accident happens as the result of termites damaging wood to the point of collapse.
+Another way termites can affect people’s health is by feeding on wooden steps, flooring, and other structures that become so weakened by termite activity that people wind up getting injured when the system breaks.
+Termites are a “silent enemy” since they live and feed primarily in darkness, inside the wood, well away from human eyes.
+They can do a lot of damage before homeowners are even aware of their presence, and people can be seriously injured when an accident happens because termites damage wood to the point of collapse.

 Termite Bites On Skin And Other Signs Of An Infestation

-It’s highly unlikely that you’ll ever be bitten by a termite, even by an adult soldier termite, which has the crushing jaw parts that would be needed to bite a human.
-If you are bitten by what you believe to be a termite, it’s far more likely that you have actually been bitten by an ant that happens to bear a close resemblance to a termite.
+It’s doubtful that you’ll ever be bitten by a termite, even by an adult soldier termite, which has the crushing jaw parts needed to bite a human.
+If you are bitten by what you believe to be a termite, it’s far more likely that you have been bitten by an ant that closely resembles a termite.
 Even if you did happen to be bitten by an actual termite, the bite would probably not be serious.
-As stated earlier, termites are not vectors for disease; a termite bite might cause short-term discomfort at the site of the bite, but nothing more serious than that.
+As stated earlier, termites are not vectors for disease; a termite bite might cause short-term discomfort at the site of the taste, but nothing more severe than that.

-That being said, although termites may not be a threat to homeowners and their loved ones as far as people sustaining termite bites, if you spot termites around your living space, or any sign of them, you may have a problem on your hands that needs to be identified and dealt with as soon as possible.
-Termites reportedly cause billions of dollars’ worth of damage to American homes each and every year—that’s a lot of damage, especially to be caused by such a tiny insect!
-It just goes to show how important it is to call in a professional at the first sign that you may have a termite infestation somewhere in or near your home.
+That being said, although termites may not be a threat to homeowners and their loved ones as far as people sustaining termite bites if you spot termites around your living space, or any sign of them, you may have a problem on your hands that needs to be identified and dealt with as soon as possible.
+Termites reportedly cause billions of dollars worth of damage to American homes yearly—that’s a lot of damage, mainly driven by such a tiny insect!
+It shows how important it is to call in a professional at the first sign that you may have a termite infestation somewhere in or near your home.

 Here are some telltale signs of a termite infestation:

-Piles of small wings or even just a wing or two spotted on a windowsill, may be from drywood termites that are preparing to form a new colony.
+Piles of tiny wings, or even just a branch or two spotted on a windowsill, maybe from dry wood termites preparing to form a new colony.

-Tiny, brown pellets that are hexagonal in shape are likely to be termite frass or feces.
-If you spot these, call a pest control specialist to verify they are in fact termite droppings and not from another indoor pest.
+Tiny, hexagonal brown pellets are likely to be termite frass or feces.
+If you spot these, call a pest control specialist to verify they are termite droppings and not from another indoor pest.

-Pencil-thin mud tubes, often on your home’s foundation or porch, at the base of a stairwell or around the trunk of a tree, are likely to be subterranean termite tubes, used for traveling between a colony and a feeding site.
+Pencil-thin mud tubes, often on your home’s foundation or porch, at the base of a stairwell, or around the trunk of a tree, are likely to be underground termite tubes used for traveling between a colony and a feeding site.

 Tiny Holes In Wood